What is the Volhard Method?

 Which indicator is used in the Volhard method?

-The expression ‘excess’ is used because the moles of added silver nitrate are considered to surpass the moles of sodium chloride present in the sample so that all of the present chloride ions react.
+The expression ‘excess’ is used because the moles of added silver nitrate are considered to surpass the moles of sodium chloride present in the sample so that all the present chloride ions react.
 The indicator Fe3+ (ferric ion) is then added, with the potassium thiocyanate solution titrated to the water.

 What is called the Argentometric method?